Atomwaffenverbotsvertrag UNO 2017

 1. The States Parties shall meet regularly in order to consider and, where

-necessary, take decisions in respect of any matter with regard to the application or
+necessary, take decisions in respect of any matter with regard to the

-implementation of this Treaty, in accordance with its relevant provisions, and on
+implementation of this Treaty, in accordance with its relevant provisions, and

 further measures for nuclear disarmament, including: